andrewthegr8/Term-Project-ME-405/docs/source/pcui.rst

 Component Details
 -----------------

-ost application: ``Talker.py``
+Main application: ``Talker.py``
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The host script orchestrates the PC side of the telemetry system. :contentReference[oaicite:7]{index=7}
+This main script orchestrates the PC side of the telemetry system.

-Serial configuration
+Serial Configuration
 ^^^^^^^^^^^^^^^^^^^^

 * Opens the Bluetooth COM port: